How to Make a Work Schedule (+ Work Schedule Templates)

 2. A part-time schedule

-A part-time schedule has employees work less than the full-time equivalent schedule prescribed by the company (e.g., in companies that count 35 hours per week as full-time, anything fewer counts as part-time).
+A part-time schedule requires employees to work less than the full-time equivalent schedule prescribed by the company (e.g., in companies that count 35 hours per week as full-time, anything fewer counts as part-time).
 It is usually tied to job positions whose type of workload permits several part-time employees to carry it out, or whose amount doesn’t require full-time employment.

 Employees with part-time schedules may not get employee benefits usually associated with full-time work.
-Such schedules may be consistent (e.g. 9:00 – 2:00 p.m. every workday), or not (e.g. 8:00 a.m. – 1:00 p.m. from Mondays to Wednesdays + 1:00 p.m. – 6:00 p.m. on Saturdays and Sundays).
+Such schedules may be consistent (e.g., 9:00 – 2:00 p.m. every workday) or not (e.g., 8:00 a.m. – 1:00 p.m. from Mondays to Wednesdays + 1:00 p.m. – 6:00 p.m. on Saturdays and Sundays).

-Example: A restaurant hostess who works 25 hours per week in total, during the busy times of the day.
+Example: A restaurant hostess who works 25 hours per week in total during the busy times of the day.

 3. A fixed schedule

-Example: A team of HR specialists who are scheduled to work Monday through Friday, from 9:00 a.m. to 5:00 p.m.
+Example: A team of HR specialists who are scheduled to work Monday through Friday from 9:00 a.m. to 5:00 p.m.

 4. A flexible schedule